xentara/xentara-template-uplink-full/README.md

 [src/TemplateTransaction.hpp](src/TemplateTransaction.hpp)
 [src/TemplateTransaction.cpp](src/TemplateTransaction.cpp)

-The transaction microservice template provides template code for transaction that accumulate data over a period of time, and only send it to the service instance at greater intervals.
+The transaction microservice template provides template code for transactions that accumulate data over a period of time, and only send it to the service instance at greater intervals.

 The template code has the following features: